finom/seemple-examples-and-tutorials/events/README.md

 ## Delegated events

 Now let’s get down to the most interesting: event delegations.
-The syntax of delegated events is as follows: ``"PATH@EVENT_NAME"``, where ``PATH ``is the way (properties are separated by a dot) to the object which ``EVENT_NAME`` event needs to be added to.
+The syntax of delegated events is as follows: ``"PATH@EVENT_NAME"``, where ``PATH ``is a path (properties are separated by a dot) to an object which ``EVENT_NAME`` event needs to be added to.
 Let’s consider examples below.

 ### Example 1
 You want to add an event handler in ``"a"`` property which is an object.